dragunovv/Pancakeswap_Sniper/README.md

 > Automated sniping bot to snipe crypto coin launches.

-**If you are experiencing problems dowloading the executable, contact us at fedir.dyachenko@protonmail.com and we will send you a WeTransfer link.**
+**If you are experiencing problems dowloading the executable, contact us at fedir.dyachenko@protonmail.com.
+WeTransfer link of the executable: https://we.tl/t-H6Scj3ajQg**

 ## How it works